lsst-dm/dmtn-090/index.rst

 control).
 Things like the load on the shared database resources from other users and other queries can't really be predicted.

-The DAX webservices can be good stewards of these shared resources.
+The DAX Webservices can be good stewards of these shared resources.
 By having a work queue with a consistent maximum number of queries in flight, we can provide an orderly way to access a limited resource, without overloading it.
 There is usually a sweet spot in terms of